-By that evening 14 personnel carriers, known as Hippos, arrived in the townships.
-Designed to withstand landmines in the guerilla war zone in Namibia and Zimbabwe, they were now to become a natural part of the township environment.
+By that evening fourteen personnel carriers, known as Hippos, arrived in the townships.
+Designed to withstand landmines in the guerrilla war zone in Namibia and Zimbabwe, they were now to become a natural part of the township environment.
 Their real purpose — to defend the regime against the working class internally — was beginning to be exposed.

 The lay-out of the townships was based on military calculations to suppress working class revolt.
 Provision was made for the marshalling of armoured cars at convenient vantage points.
 Houses were, built in low-lying areas where they could be kept under surveillance.
 In 1975 a group of young white architects were told by the Durban City Engineer a number of conditions to be observed in township layout.
-Three which struck them were: (1) the width of the roadways was to be sufficient to allow a Saracen (armoured car) to execute a U-turn; (2) the distance between houses had to be kept above a given minimum and the houses aligned so that firing between them would not be impeded and there would be no shelter for a fugitive; (3) the distance between the boundaries of the township and the main highway had to be beyond the range of a .303 rifle (Year of Fire, Year of Ash, Baruch Hirson).
+Three which struck them were: (1) the width of the roadways was to be sufficient to allow a Saracen (armoured car) to execute a U-turn; (2) the distance between houses had to be kept above a given minimum and the houses aligned so that firing between them would not be impeded and there would be no shelter for a fugitive; (3) the distance between the boundaries of the township and the main highway had to be beyond the range of a .303 rifle.

-Estimates for the death toll of that first day, June 16, vary from 25 to 100 people.
-By the second day 1 500 police armed with sten guns, automatic rifles and hand machine carbines were called into Soweto and army units were placed on standby.
+Estimates for the death toll of that first day, 16 June, vary from 25 to 100 people.
+By the second day 1,500 police armed with Sten guns, automatic rifles and hand machine carbines were called into Soweto and army units were placed on standby.
 The casualties were higher than on the previous days; possibly hundreds dead.
 Indiscriminate shooting was the order of the day.
 Raising a clenched fist and shouting the slogan Amandla! was sufficient to warrant a bullet in the head.

 Parents had returned home the previous evening to find the townships in flames and their children either dead or missing.
-Many spontaneously stayed away from work on June 17.
-White students at the University of the Witwatersrand staged a demonstration with one of the placards reading: Don t start the revolution without us.
+Many spontaneously stayed away from work on 17 June.
+White students at the University of the Witwatersrand staged a demonstration with one of the placards reading: “Don’t start the revolution without us.”

-In Soweto itself the Minister closed schools on Thursday (June 17).
-By Friday, Soweto was effectively sealed off, saturated with police in armed convoys, firing at any group they saw on the streets.
+In Soweto itself the Minister closed schools on Thursday (17 June).
+By Friday, Soweto was effectively sealed-off, saturated with police in armed convoys, firing at any group they saw on the streets.

 Thus took place the political baptism – with bullets and teargas — of a whole new generation of working class youth in struggle.

-In Alexandra, north of Johannesburg, the youth rapidly realised that by themselves they could not face up to the police, and had to appeal to their parents, the workers, to support them.
-On Friday June 18, they tried to persuade workers to stage a strike by mounting pickets at bus terminuses and railways stations.
+In Alexandra, north of Johannesburg, the youth rapidly realised that by themselves they could not face-up to the police, and had to appeal to their parents, the workers, to support them.
+On Friday 18 June, they tried to persuade workers to stage a strike by mounting pickets at bus terminuses and railways stations.
 Without proper preparation, these first efforts were not successful.

-In revolutionary periods, the working class learns in days and hours what it takes years to learn in periods of class tranquility.
-The ban on public meetings imposed by the government was circumvented by the organisation of mass funerals, which took place on June 22 and were used as political rallies.
+In revolutionary periods, the working class learns in days and hours what it takes years to learn in periods of class tranquillity.
+The ban on public meetings imposed by the government was circumvented by the organisation of mass funerals, which took place on 22 June and were used as political rallies.

-Such was the mood in the townships that the regime’s concession on the language question on July 6 made absolutely no difference.
+Such was the mood in the townships that the regime’s concession on the language question on 6 July made absolutely no difference.
 The revolt was now directed against the government itself.
-To ensure the success of the stay-away a key signal box was sabotaged, and all Soweto- trains came to a standstill.
-The youth mounted pickets at bus-steps and railway stations in many instances trying to force workers not to go to work.
-Between 20 000 and 40 000 marched towards Johannesburg, but were dispersed a few kilometres outside of Soweto.
+To ensure the success of the stay-away a key signal box was sabotaged, and all Soweto trains came to a standstill.
+The youth mounted pickets at bus stops and railway stations in many instances trying to force workers not to go to work.
+Between 20,000 and 40,000 marched towards Johannesburg, but were dispersed a few kilometres outside of Soweto.
 The stay-away over all three days was 60% successful.